cbrnr/sleepecg/doc/source/feature_extraction.md

 See https://doi.org/10.1161/01.CIR.93.5.1043 for standards of HRV measurement and interpretation.
 ### Time domain
 Implemented in `sleepecg.feature_extraction._hrv_timedomain_features`.
-All time domain HRV features are either derived from the normal-to-normal (NN) intervals or from the successive differences between NN intervals (SD).
+All time domain HRV features are either derived from the normal-to-normal (NN) intervals, from the successive differences between NN intervals (SD) or from the Poincaré plot (PP).

 |Feature identifier|Description|Signal|
 |-|-|-|